 Monterey Bay, California lies on the west coast of the US around 133 miles south of San Francisco.
 It’s a place of natural beauty with cobalt blue sky mirrored in a sparkling ocean.
 It looks much like any other ocean scene on a sunny day as gulls soar and white surf rolls over the water in the race to shore.
-But Monterey Bay is different because beneath this part of the ocean is one of the deepest canyons in the earth’s seabed and it’s brimming with life.
-Stand on the shore and you’ll spot a whole lot of wildlife in the seas.
-Take a boat out to the edge of the canyon and, if conditions are right, you’ll witness the nature of the Pacific in its full awe-inspiring glory.
+But beneath the ocean is one of the deepest canyons in the earth’s seabed.
+And it’s brimming with life.
+Whale watching at Monterey is epic.
+Stand on the shore and you’ll spot a whole lot of wildlife in the seas and if the season’s right you’ll have some whale sightings in Monterey Bay itself.

 Monterey Bay Whale Watching